Embedding in Recommender Systems: A Survey: Embedding Learning of Matrix Format

 Deep Neural Networks (DNNs) excel in capturing high-order feature interactions \cite{rendle2010factorization}.
 Factorization Neural Networks (FNNs) \cite{zhang2016deep} enhance this capability by integrating DNNs as the lower layer, enabling the learning of complex interactions that FM's linear approach lacks.
+FNN \cite{zhang2016deep} reduces dimensionality by transforming sparse features using supervised learning embedding layers.
 It reduces the need for feature engineering, enhances model expressiveness, and offers inspiration for FM-MLP combinations.
 Product-based Neural Networks (PNN) \cite{qu2016product} introduces a product layer comprising linear and nonlinear segments to explicitly calculate the product expression of 2-dimensional feature interactions, while it may perform well with MLPs like FNN \cite{zhang2016deep}.
+Neural Factorization Machines (NeuFM) \cite{he2017neural} follow a similar linear and nonlinear composition, fusing 2-dimensional linear features (derived from a general matrix factorization layer) with high-dimensional nonlinear features from DNNs.
+Attentional Factorization Machines (AFM) \cite{xiao2017attentional} introduce an attention mechanism, learning an attention score for feature interaction importance through a neural network.
+This mechanism reflects varying feature importance, enhancing model sensitivity.